-When I was new to the software industry, I always used to wonder why managers and leads delegate and ask for updates instead of being hands on.
+When I was new to the software industry, I always used to wonder why managers and leads delegate and ask for updates instead of being hands-on.
 This article is dedicated to the young novice naive me.

-Now with the issue at bay, he happily rolls up his sleeves and starts typing the next line of code when the product manager walks up to him and says, man, this feature that we released last week, the company board is asking for numbers, can we assign someone to work on it, I need the reports like yesterday.
-The manager furrows his eyebrows, does a mental calculation of all the tasks going on, which can be de-prioritized, who can be pulled out of their current work and work on this ad-hoc task or should I say no to the product manager right now and bargain for some additional time.
-With that out of the way, he hopes at least now he can get back to her task.
+Now with the issue at bay, she happily rolls up her sleeves and starts typing the next line of code when the product manager walks up to her and says – this feature that we released last week, the company board is asking for numbers, can we assign someone to work on it, I need the reports like yesterday.
+The manager furrows her eyebrows, does a mental calculation of all the tasks going on, which can be de-prioritized, who can be pulled out of their current work and pick this ad-hoc task or should I say no to the product manager right now and bargain for some additional time.
+With that out of the way, she hopes at least now she can get back to her task.

 While choosing these sort of tasks, try to work on those that touch different components of the system, gives you a good mental model of the whole product, familiarizes you with the day to day issues faced by your team members, gives you a good understanding of the inner workings of the critical code paths in the product.
 If you do this, you have hit two birds with one stone, you are no longer just a delegator of tasks and to top it up, you have an excellent understanding of your product and can empathize with the team.